AWS RDS MySQL¶

 FreeLocalStorage |

-Free Local Storage (MB) | Size of available local storage space.
-This metric only applies to database instance classes with NVMe SSD instance store volumes.
-For information about Amazon EC2 instances with NVMe SSD instance store volumes, see Instance Store Volumes.
-Equivalent RDS database instance classes have the same instance store volumes.
-For example, db.m6gd and db.r6gd database instance classes have NVMe SSD instance store volumes.
+Free Local Storage (MB) | The amount of free local storage space.
+This metric is only applicable to database instance classes with NVMe SSD instance storage volumes.
+For information about Amazon EC2 instances with NVMe SSD instance storage volumes, see Instance Storage Volumes.
+Equivalent RDS database instance classes have the same instance storage volumes.
+For example, the db.m6gd and db.r6gd database instance classes have NVMe SSD instance storage volumes.
 (This does not apply to Aurora Serverless v2.) | Bytes |

 FreeStorageSpace |

-Free Storage Space (MB) | Size of available storage space. | Bytes |
+Free Storage Space (MB) | The amount of free storage space. | Bytes |

 MaximumUsedTransactionIDs |

-Maximum Used Transaction IDs (Count) | Maximum transaction ID used.
+Maximum Used Transaction IDs (Count) | The maximum transaction ID used.
 Only applicable to PostgreSQL. | Count |

 NetworkReceiveThroughput |

-Network Receive Throughput (MB/Second) | Incoming (received) network traffic for the database instance, including customer database traffic and Amazon RDS traffic for monitoring and replication. | Bytes per Second |
+Network Receive Throughput (MB/Second) | The incoming (receive) network traffic for the database instance, including customer database traffic and Amazon RDS traffic for monitoring and replication. | Bytes per second |

 NetworkTransmitThroughput |

-Network Transmit Throughput (MB/Second) | Outgoing (transmitted) network traffic for the database instance, including customer database traffic and Amazon RDS traffic for monitoring and replication. | Bytes per Second |
+Network Transmit Throughput (MB/Second) | The outgoing (transmit) network traffic for the database instance, including customer database traffic and Amazon RDS traffic for monitoring and replication. | Bytes per second |

 OldestReplicationSlotLag |

-Oldest Replication Slot Lag (MB) | Lag size of the replica that is farthest behind in receiving prewritten log (WAL) data.
+Oldest Replication Slot Lag (MB) | The lag size of the most lagging replica in receiving write-ahead log (WAL) data.
 Applicable to PostgreSQL. | Bytes |

 ReadIOPS |

-Read IOPS (Count/Second) | Average number of disk read I/O operations per second. | Count per Second |
+Read IOPS (Count/Second) | The average number of disk read I/O operations per second. | Count per second |

 ReadIOPSLocalStorage |

-Read IOPS Local Storage (Count/Second) | Average number of disk read input/output operations per second to local storage.
-This metric only applies to database instance classes with NVMe SSD instance store volumes.
-For information about Amazon EC2 instances with NVMe SSD instance store volumes, see Instance Store Volumes.
-Equivalent RDS database instance classes have the same instance store volumes.
-For example, db.m6gd and db.r6gd database instance classes have NVMe SSD instance store volumes. | Count per Second |
+Read IOPS Local Storage (Count/Second) | The average number of disk read I/O operations per second to local storage.
+This metric is only applicable to database instance classes with NVMe SSD instance storage volumes.
+For information about Amazon EC2 instances with NVMe SSD instance storage volumes, see Instance Storage Volumes.
+Equivalent RDS database instance classes have the same instance storage volumes.
+For example, the db.m6gd and db.r6gd database instance classes have NVMe SSD instance storage volumes. | Count per second |

 ReadLatency |

-Read Latency (Milliseconds) | Average time required for each disk I/O operation. | Milliseconds |
+Read Latency (Milliseconds) | The average time per disk I/O operation. | Milliseconds |

 ReadLatencyLocalStorage |

-Read Latency Local Storage (Milliseconds) | Average time required for each disk input/output operation to local storage.
-This metric only applies to database instance classes with NVMe SSD instance store volumes.
-For information about Amazon EC2 instances with NVMe SSD instance store volumes, see Instance Store Volumes.
-Equivalent RDS database instance classes have the same instance store volumes.
-For example, db.m6gd and db.r6gd database instance classes have NVMe SSD instance store volumes. | Milliseconds |
+Read Latency Local Storage (Milliseconds) | The average time per disk I/O operation to local storage.
+This metric is only applicable to database instance classes with NVMe SSD instance storage volumes.
+For information about Amazon EC2 instances with NVMe SSD instance storage volumes, see Instance Storage Volumes.
+Equivalent RDS database instance classes have the same instance storage volumes.
+For example, the db.m6gd and db.r6gd database instance classes have NVMe SSD instance storage volumes. | Milliseconds |

 ReadThroughput |

-Read Throughput (MB/Second) | Average number of bytes read from disk per second. | Bytes per Second |
+Read Throughput (MB/Second) | The average number of bytes read from disk per second. | Bytes per second |

 ReadThroughputLocalStorage |

-Read Throughput Local Storage (MB/Second) | Average number of bytes read from disk to local storage per second.
-This metric only applies to database instance classes with NVMe SSD instance store volumes.
-For information about Amazon EC2 instances with NVMe SSD instance store volumes, see Instance Store Volumes.
-Equivalent RDS database instance classes have the same instance store volumes.
-For example, db.m6gd and db.r6gd database instance classes have NVMe SSD instance store volumes. | Bytes per Second |
+Read Throughput Local Storage (MB/Second) | The average number of bytes read from disk to local storage per second.
+This metric is only applicable to database instance classes with NVMe SSD instance storage volumes.
+For information about Amazon EC2 instances with NVMe SSD instance storage volumes, see Instance Storage Volumes.
+Equivalent RDS database instance classes have the same instance storage volumes.
+For example, the db.m6gd and db.r6gd database instance classes have NVMe SSD instance storage volumes. | Bytes per second |

 ReplicaLag |

-Replica Lag (Milliseconds) | Amount of time a read replica database instance lags behind the source database instance for read-only replica configurations.
+Replica Lag (Milliseconds) | For read replica configurations, the amount of time the read replica database instance lags behind the source database instance.
 Applicable to MariaDB, Microsoft SQL Server, MySQL, Oracle, and PostgreSQL read replicas.
-For multi-AZ database clusters, the time difference between the latest transaction on the writer database instance and the latest applied transaction on the reader database instance. | Milliseconds |
+For Multi-AZ database clusters, the time difference between the latest transaction on the writer database instance and the latest applied transaction on the reader database instance. | Milliseconds |

 ReplicationSlotDiskUsage |

-Replication Slot Disk Usage (MB) | Disk space used by replication slot files.
+Replication Slot Disk Usage (MB) | The amount of disk space used by replication slot files.
 Applicable to PostgreSQL. | Bytes |

 SwapUsage |

-Swap Usage (MB) | Size of swap space used on the database instance.
-Not available for SQL Server. | Bytes |
+Swap Usage (MB) | The amount of swap space used on the database instance.
+This metric is not available for SQL Server. | Bytes |

 TransactionLogsDiskUsage |

-Transaction Logs Disk Usage (MB) | Disk space used by transaction logs.
+Transaction Logs Disk Usage (MB) | The amount of disk space used by transaction logs.
 Applicable to PostgreSQL. | Bytes |

 TransactionLogsGeneration |

-Transaction Logs Generation (MB/Second) | Size of transaction logs generated per second.
-Applicable to PostgreSQL. | Bytes per Second |
+Transaction Logs Generation (MB/Second) | The amount of transaction logs generated per second.
+Applicable to PostgreSQL. | Bytes per second |

 WriteIOPS |

-Write IOPS (Count/Second) | Average number of disk write I/O operations per second. | Count per Second |
+Write IOPS (Count/Second) | The average number of disk write I/O operations per second. | Count per second |

 WriteIOPSLocalStorage |

-Write IOPS Local Storage (Count/Second) | Average number of disk write I/O operations per second to local storage.
-This metric only applies to database instance classes with NVMe SSD instance store volumes.
-For information about Amazon EC2 instances with NVMe SSD instance store volumes, see Instance Store Volumes.
-Equivalent RDS database instance classes have the same instance store volumes.
-For example, db.m6gd and db.r6gd database instance classes have NVMe SSD instance store volumes. | Count per Second |
+Write IOPS Local Storage (Count/Second) | The average number of disk write I/O operations per second to local storage.
+This metric is only applicable to database instance classes with NVMe SSD instance storage volumes.
+For information about Amazon EC2 instances with NVMe SSD instance storage volumes, see Instance Storage Volumes.
+Equivalent RDS database instance classes have the same instance storage volumes.
+For example, the db.m6gd and db.r6gd database instance classes have NVMe SSD instance storage volumes. | Count per second |

 WriteLatency |

-Write Latency (Milliseconds) | Average time required for each disk I/O operation. | Milliseconds |
+Write Latency (Milliseconds) | The average time per disk I/O operation. | Milliseconds |

 WriteLatencyLocalStorage |

-Write Latency Local Storage (Milliseconds) | Average time required for each disk I/O operation to local storage.
-This metric only applies to database instance classes with NVMe SSD instance store volumes.
-For information about Amazon EC2 instances with NVMe SSD instance store volumes, see Instance Store Volumes.
-Equivalent RDS database instance classes have the same instance store volumes.
-For example, db.m6gd and db.r6gd database instance classes have NVMe SSD instance store volumes. | Milliseconds |
+Write Latency Local Storage (Milliseconds) | The average time per disk I/O operation to local storage.
+This metric is only applicable to database instance classes with NVMe SSD instance storage volumes.
+For information about Amazon EC2 instances with NVMe SSD instance storage volumes, see Instance Storage Volumes.
+Equivalent RDS database instance classes have the same instance storage volumes.
+For example, the db.m6gd and db.r6gd database instance classes have NVMe SSD instance storage volumes. | Milliseconds |

 WriteThroughput |

-Write Throughput (MB/Second) | Average number of bytes written to disk per second. | Bytes per Second |
+Write Throughput (MB/Second) | The average number of bytes written to disk per second. | Bytes per second |

 WriteThroughputLocalStorage |

-Write Throughput Local Storage (MB/Second) | Average number of bytes written to disk per second to local storage.
-This metric only applies to database instance classes with NVMe SSD instance store volumes.
-For information about Amazon EC2 instances with NVMe SSD instance store volumes, see Instance Store Volumes.
-Equivalent RDS database instance classes have the same instance store volumes.
-For example, db.m6gd and db.r6gd database instance classes have NVMe SSD instance store volumes. | Bytes per Second |
+Write Throughput Local Storage (MB/Second) | The average number of bytes written to disk to local storage per second.
+This metric is only applicable to database instance classes with NVMe SSD instance storage volumes.
+For information about Amazon EC2 instances with NVMe SSD instance storage volumes, see Instance Storage Volumes.
+Equivalent RDS database instance classes have the same instance storage volumes.
+For example, the db.m6gd and db.r6gd database instance classes have NVMe SSD instance storage volumes. | Bytes per second |

-Amazon RDS Usage Metrics in Amazon CloudWatch¶
+Amazon CloudWatch Usage Metrics for Amazon RDS¶

 The AWS/Usage